davidkim827/MARIE-Assembly/README.md

 that teaches the von Neumann architecture and how it works.
 Their educational purpose simulator program was developed in Java by Linda Null and Julia Lobur for their textbook, "The Essentials of Computer Organization and Architecture".

-Some resources to understand the MARIE, its Instruction Set and RTLs can be found at these webpages:
+Some resources to understand MARIE, its Instruction Set and RTLs can be found at these webpages:

 - https://github.com/MARIE-js/MARIE.js/wiki/Introduction-to-MARIE
 - https://github.com/MARIE-js/MARIE.js/wiki/MARIE-Instruction-Set-(with-Opcodes)